Artillex-Studios/Documentation/Writerside/topics/AxVaults.md

 * A lightweight permission based vault plugin that can store ANY item

 ### Features:
-* 3 Databases supported: H2, SQLite, MySQL
+* 3 Databases supported: H2, SQLite
-* Multi server support with SQL messaging
 * 100% Dupe proof by design when using embedded databases (H2 or SQLite)
 * Selector menu (supports unlimited vaults)
 * Permission based (axvaults.vault.&lt;number>)